nikitap17/RadTMSR/Supplementary Materials/deviation from the preregistration.md

-# Deviations from the Preregistration
+# Deviation from the Preregistration

 Author: ANONYMOUS 7/12/2025

-## Supplementary Analysis: Disciplines Included in the Corpus
+## Supplementary Analysis: Deviation from the Preregistration
 <br>